 Microsoft recommends the C:\Program Files folder for the default installation destination.
 It’s a convention that ensures proper inter-operation between your program and the OS’s application and security models.
 So, once software programs are installed they go by default to C:\Program files on the computer.

 This can, however, be changed by selecting another folder or location or partition.
 To change the default installation folder, the data must be modified in the ProgramFilesDir key and a new path must be chosen for the installation folder.

 Windows uses the System Disk for installing any new applications, That is, if your Windows is installed on the C Drive, the default folder where all the applications you install would automatically show up as C:\Program Files, unless of course, you change in manually while installing the application’s locations.

-Do note that Microsoft does not support changing the location of the Program Files folder by modifying the ProgramFilesDir registry value.
+WARNING: Do note that Microsoft does not support changing the location of the Program Files folder by modifying the ProgramFilesDir registry value.
 It states that if you change the location of the Program Files folder, you may experience problems with some Microsoft programs or with some software updates.
+And so as such, we do not recommend you try it – as it has worked for some, and not for others – esp. on recent Windows 10/11 builds.
+If at all you decide to try this suggestion, we recommend that you backup your registry and create a system restore point first.

 Change default Program Files directory